1.WHO ARE WE?

 - legal and any other professional advisers or consultants;

 - hospitals and medical, health or wellbeing professionals;

 - debt collection agencies, a guarantor, organisations involved in valuing, surveying, or registering a security property, or which otherwise have an interest in such property, purchasers of debt portfolios; and

 - any other organisation or person, where you have asked them to provide your personal information to us or asked us to obtain personal information from them, for example your family member.

-Sometimes we need to provide your personal information to, or get personal information about you from persons located overseas for the same purposes as in ‘WHY WE COLLECT YOUR PERSONAL INFORMATION?’
+Sometimes we need to provide your personal information to, or get personal information about you from persons located overseas for the same purposes as in ‘WHY DO WE COLLECT YOUR PERSONAL INFORMATION?’

 The countries we usually disclose your personal information to include: